Can Artificial Neural Networks be Trained to Judge the Subjective Quality of Images?

 Additionally, the team goes over various existing image databases specifically made for IQA and explains their limitations.
 They underline the need for larger sets with images with multiple authentic distortions instead of images with synthetic distortions.
 Finally, the team compares the performance of the abovementioned strategies for each of the image databases and analyzes their results.

 This comprehensive summary and comparison of the existing CNN methods and databases for IQA is an excellent read for understanding the current challenges that are being faced in this field.
-Hopefully, the information compiled and the team’s insight on this problem will aid researchers to create deep CNN methods to ultimately enhance the experience of end-users in the future.
+The compiled information and the research team’s insight on this issue is expected to aid researchers to create deep CNN methods to ultimately enhance the experience of end-users in the future.